wvhulle/streams-eurorust-2025/presentation.typ

     }
     ```

-    *Pin contract:* data inside the `Pin` is partially guaranteed by the compiler *at compile-time* that the content in it must not move in memory at run-time.
+    *Pin contract:* Pin partially guarantees at compile-time that the data inside must not move in memory at runtime.
   ]
 ]